'It's crushing': California cleans up mudslide damage - NewsBreak

 Evacuation orders remained in two areas over possible mudslides as well as to help workers clear roads buried in muck and restore water and power.

-While the temporary relief was welcome in the drought-stricken West, a spate of flash floods that followed have wreaked havoc in many places.

-Cars were marooned over the weekend in Death Valley National Park and new flooding again Tuesday closed all entrances into the park.
-Only the east entrance was open Wednesday and the western entrance is closed indefinitely because of extensive road damage.

-In a desert area outside Las Vegas, a stranded truck driver and two people in a van had to be rescued after thunderstorms dumped more than 2 inches (5.1 centimeters) of rain within three hours early Wednesday and washed basketball-sized rocks onto roads in Valley of Fire State Park.
+A stranded truck driver and two people in a van had to be rescued in a desert area outside Las Vegas after thunderstorms dumped more than 2 inches (5.1 centimeters) of rain within three hours early Wednesday and washed basketball-sized rocks onto roads in Valley of Fire State Park.

 Stronger winds pushed out a smoke inversion layer Tuesday that had been stifling the blaze and gave fresh oxygen to the flames, McLean said.
 The area is full of extremely dry vegetation that was rapidly igniting, challenging both firefighters on the ground and air.